 Do we want friends and family to sail with us, or simply to attend our ship wedding and then disembark?

 The couple (and/or their parents) is expected to bear the costs of the ceremony, reception, and their own passage.
 Guests who sail with them are expected to pay for their own cabins and transportation to and from the port.
+So it's up to you whether you want to spend your honeymoon with family and friends or wave good-bye to them from the ship's railing after you are wed.

 Is planning a cruise wedding difficult?